Gulfport Community Update

 Thinking of starting a new business?
 Checkout out the City’s website for the City of Gulfport New Business Checklist at www.mygulfport.us under the Community Development Building Department tab in the Information & Regulations section.
 Call Lisa Giddens at 893-1063 for more information.

 Call the Small Business Development Center at Pinellas County Economic Development at 464-7332 or visit www.pced.org/entrepreneurs for information, including a number of workshops on starting a new business.
 They also offer personalized business consulting to help you become successful with your startup business.

 During the Covid-19 outbreak, Code Enforcement will focus primarily on life/safety issues.
 Because the City has one inspector who focuses on one section at a time, we depend on residents to call in violations when they see them.
 We will inspect within one working day of a complaint to verify violations.
 Call 893-1061 if you see violations.
 If the inspector is unavailable, leave as detailed a message as possible to help us find the violation.
 Complaints can be anonymous, but if you want a follow-up you will have to leave contact information which means the complaint is no longer anonymous.
 Any personal information you provide becomes part of the public record, which any other citizen has the right to review.
 E-mail correspondence is considered a public record.
 If you wish to make a complaint, e-mail communications are not anonymous.

 View the zoning map on the City website at www.mygulfport.us/community-development/.
 The Zoning Code, Chapter 22 of the Code of Ordinances is available online at www.library.municode.com/fl/gulfport/codes/code_of_ordinances.

-- to reduce the required secondary street side yard setback distance by 6 feet, from 12 feet to 9 feet; and
+- reduce the front yard setback requirement by 5 feet, from 25 feet to 20 feet; and